eidolon-ai/eidolon/docs2/src/content/docs/docs/architecture/agent_cpu.md

 It is important for implementations to handle these operations efficiently to ensure they do not become bottlenecks in the performance of the agent system.
 Furthermore, specific implementation details such as data format standardization, error handling, and data integrity checks are expected to be defined in the concrete classes that extend this base `MemoryUnit`.
-The functions define the contract that all specialized memory units must adhere to, ensuring modularity and a standardized approach to memory handling within the AgentCPU architecture.
+The functions define the contract that all specialized memory units must adhere to, ensuring modularity and a standardized approach to memory handling within the APU architecture.

 ## LogicUnits